 ELCFV Director of Financial Services

-The above listed successors to the Board Chair are aware of this chain of command and will be notified by the Board Chair or OEL, of the need to exercise this authority and of the specific limitations of the authority.
+The above listed successors to the Board Chair are aware of this chain of command and will be notified by the Board Chair or DEL, of the need to exercise this authority and of the specific limitations of the authority.

 Lines of succession are maintained by ELCFV organizational elements to ensure continuity of mission-essential functions.
 ELCFV’s Operating Organizational Chart is included as Attachment 7a.
-As organizational changes occur, the Operating Organizational Chart will be updated and submitted to OEL.
+As organizational changes occur, the Operating Organizational Chart will be updated and submitted to DEL.

 Pursuant of Section 20.05(1)(b) and 20.50(3), Florida Statutes, the ELCFV has an official established memorandum for Delegation of Authority for directors and officers within the ELCFV (Attachment 7b).